LucasFonseca0/PacControl---client/README.md

 - **Responsive Joystick Controls**: Smooth and intuitive controls using the nipplejs joystick library.
 - **Real-Time Communication**: Seamless interaction between the game and controller using Socket.IO.
 - **Multiple Levels**: Progress through levels with increasing difficulty.

+## Pathfinding Algorithm: A\*

+The ghost movement leverages the A\* algorithm for pathfinding, ensuring efficient and accurate navigation.
+It uses:

+Manhattan Distance: A heuristic to estimate the shortest path to the target.
+Open and Closed Lists: To track explored and unexplored nodes.
+Grid-Based Navigation: Perfectly suited for the Pac-Man game environment.
+This implementation ensures ghosts dynamically adapt to Pac-Man's movements, creating a challenging and engaging gameplay experience

 ## Prerequisites